theY4Kman/viper/docs/source/sourcemod/console.rst

     *callback* is the function to call when the console command is executed.
 This callback should have one parameter: a :ref:`ConCommandReply <concommandreply-objects>` object.

+..  function:: reg_srvcmd(name, callback[, description="", flags=0])

+    This command is the same as :ref:`reg_concmd <sourcemod.console.reg_concmd>`, except that the command can only be called by the server console or RCON.

 ..  function:: server_command(command)

     Executes a command is if it were run on the server console.